seanstark/defender-for-cloud/integration-settings/readme.md

 - Defender for Endpoint Integration
 - Defender for Endpoint Unified Agent
 - Defender for Endpoint: Exclude Linux Servers Public Preview Flag
-- Sentinel Bi-Directional Sync Settings
+- Sentinel Bi-Directional Alert Sync Settings

 ### Running the Script
 > By Default the currently set Defender for Servers Plan on the subscription will be used.